danburkert/honeycomb/storage-engine-backends/hbase/README.md

 ## Configuration

-Add the following to your `honeycomb.xml`:
+Add the following to your `honeycomb.xml`, along with configuration options:

 ```XML
 <adapter name="hbase">